nikola1595/DentalInformationSystem/README.md

 - ASP.NET Core Identity for Authentication and Authorization
 **************************************************************

-Regular dental protocol with option to export report to PDF
+# Regular dental protocol with option to export it to PDF

 ![](PresentationImages/ProtocolImage.PNG)

-Creating new protocol data (server-side validation)
+# Creating new protocol data (server-side validation)

 ![](PresentationImages/CreateProtocolForm.PNG)

-Expense report from multiple tables throughout Dental IS ready for export to PDF.
+# Expense report from multiple tables throughout Dental IS ready for export to PDF.

 ![](PresentationImages/ExpensesReport.PNG)